Gross motor skill: Infancy development

 It has been observed by scientists that motor skills generally develop from the center to the body outward and head to tail.
 Babies need to practice their skills; therefore they will grow and strengthen better.
 They need space and time to explore in their environment and use their muscles.
-“Tummy-time” is a good example of this.
+"Tummy-time" is a good example of this.
 At first they are only able to lay their belly on the floor but by around two months they start to gain muscle to raise their head and chest off the ground.
 Some are also able to go on their elbows.
 They will also start to kick and bend their legs while lying there, this helps to prepare for crawling.
 By four months they are able to start to control their head and hold it steady while sitting up.
 Rolling from belly to back movements is started.
 At about five months the baby will start to wiggle their limbs to strengthen crawling muscles.
 Infants can start to sit up by themselves and put some weight on their legs as they hold onto something for support by six months.
 As they enter their first-year caregivers needs to be more active.
-The babies will want to get into everything so the house needs to become ‘baby proofed’.
+The babies will want to get into everything so the house needs to become 'baby proofed'.
 Babies are able to start to reach and play with their toys too.
 It is said that the use of baby walkers or devices that help to hold the baby upright are said to delay the process of walking.
 Research has been found that it delays developing the core torso strength, which can lead to different issues down in their future.
 Around ten months they should be able to stand on their own.
 Throughout their years of life different motor skills are formed.
 (Oswalt) With regards to the gait pattern, study shows that infant at 12 months old exhibit larger mediolateral motion, which may be caused by weak muscle strength and lack of stability.
 They also show a synchronized use of hip and shoulder while they are walking, which is different from a mature gait pattern performed by adults.
 The ankles didn't move as much among 12-month infants as compared to that of adults performing a mature walking.

 Development in the second year

 Development in the second year of life, toddlers become more motorically skilled and mobile.

-They are no longer content with being in a playpen and want to move all over the place.
+They are no longer content with being contained in a playpen and want to move and explore their surroundings.